datajoint/element-array-ephys/README.md

 ## Usage

-See [this project](https://github.com/vathes/canonical-full-ephys-pipeline) for an example usage of this ephys pipeline element.
+See [this project](https://github.com/datajoint/workflow-array-ephys) for an example usage of this Array Electrophysiology Element.